mylsklaark/duck_db/README.md

 The real-world implications of this are:

-If a station named 'CherwellsAmazingWaterStation' changed its name to 'CherwellsMoreAmazingWaterStation', in SCD Type 1:
+If a station named 'CherwellsAmazingWaterStation' changed its name to 'CherwellsEvenMoreAmazingWaterStation', in SCD Type 1:

 - all past readings originally associated with 'CherwellsAmazingWaterStation' will now appear as if they were from 'CherwellsMoreAmazingWaterStation'
 - there is no way to trace that the station used to have a different name
 - if the station is deleted from the dimension table old readings might become 'orphans' - fact records with no corresponding dimension data

-## The plan
+### The plan

 - Periodic ingest to staging tables
 - Rebuild dimension tables